DETAILED ACTION

 Savage discloses storing the uploaded input in relation to the selected document and the identity of the user of the computing device (See paragraph 133, wherein activity history tracks all file activity, including editing time and identity);

-determining whether content of the uploaded input entered by the user is already in the stored information (See paragraph 42, wherein only changed data blocks are updated; see also paragraphs 132 and 141); and
+determining, by a processor of the server (See paragraph 393), whether content of the uploaded input entered by the user is already in the stored information in a database of the storage device (See paragraph 42, in view of paragraph 33, wherein only changed data blocks are updated; see also paragraphs 132 and 141); and

-updating the stored information to include new information in the uploaded input that is not already in the stored information so that when there is a subsequent request for the information the new information is provided to other users to complete a document (See paragraph 42, wherein only changed data blocks are updated; see also paragraphs 132 and 141).
+updating, by the processor of the server, the stored information in the database to include new information in the uploaded input that is not already in the stored information so that when there is a subsequent request for the information the new information is provided to other users to complete a document on a portable personal computing device of the respective other user (See paragraph 42, in view of paragraph 33, wherein only changed data blocks are updated, and FIG. 1 and paragraph 26, wherein agent devices include mobile devices; see also paragraphs 132 and 141).

 Neagu discloses a system directed to managing dispatch forms for mobile workers.
 Savage discloses a system directed to managing documents in a remote worker environment.
 Each reference discloses a system directed to managing documents associated with remote employees.
 The technique of identifying and storing new content is applicable to the system of Neagu as they both share characteristics and capabilities, namely, they are directed to managing documents associated with remote employees.